utsavanand2/docs/docs/pricing/README.md

 Inlets PRO is a commercial-grade Cloud Native Tunnel which is secure by default through automatic TLS (encryption).

 * Tunnel through NAT and firewalls transparently
+* Automatic link-level encryption for any TCP protocol
+* You can either expose a TCP service on the internet, or only to a remote local network
-* Work with any TCP traffic - including databases, TLS, SSH, Kubernetes IngressControllers and custom APIs
+* Work with any HTTP or TCP traffic - including databases, TLS, SSH, Kubernetes IngressControllers and custom APIs
 * You can run in any region where you have access to a server, unlike SaaS products
 * You are in complete control of the tunnel at both ends
-* You can either expose a TCP service on the internet, or only to a remote local network
 * We have spent weeks building deep integrations into Kubernetes
-* You're gaining months worth of work to integrate directly to different cloud vendors and IaaS platforms, if you should need it such as: EC2, Azure, Packet, Scaleway, DigitalOcean and Civo.
 * Multi-arch support is built-in for Windows, Linux and MacOS whether on Intel or ARM
 * Convenient static binaries are supplied which require no other dependencies
 * Free systemd unit files and Kubernetes YAML files and generation of config files
 * Free access to dozens of tutorials and complementary OSS projects

+You're gaining months worth of work to integrate directly to different cloud vendors and IaaS platforms, if you should need it such as: EC2, Azure, Packet, Scaleway, DigitalOcean and Civo.
+Terraform can also be used to automate inlets PRO.

-Non-commercial users can enjoy free community support, and commercial users can rest assured that they have someone to talk to if things are not going to plan.
+Commercial users can rest assured that they have someone to talk to if things are not going to plan.
+For personal use, users can enjoy free community support.

-We also provide commercial support and can design a custom reference architecture for you whether using Kubernetes or not.

 ## 14-day trial for unlimited use